You purchased a walk-behind push or self-propelled lawn mower to keep the outdoor appearance of your home looking its best.

 - Store fuel in an approved fuel container away from moisture or combustible products.

-If you find old fuel in your PowerSmart mower, drain the fuel from using a fuel siphon pump.
-Mix fresh gas with a fuel additive to help clean the fuel system, reduce moisture and stabilize the gas.
+If you find old fuel in your PowerSmart mower, drain the fuel using a fuel siphon pump.
+Mix fresh gas with a fuel additive to help clean the fuel system, reduce moisture, and stabilize the gas.

 The fuel tank on your PowerSmart must vent to equalize air pressure.
 When it is unable to vent, a vacuum is formed that keeps fuel from flowing out of the tank.
 Your mower won’t start when it isn’t able to get fuel.

 The fuel cap allows the fuel tank to vent by allowing air to pass through the cap.
 The fuel cap can fail when it is broken or becomes plugged.

 To determine whether your cap is the cause of your starting problem, loosen or remove your cap to allow air inside the tank and then attempt to start the mower.